ssmith-wombatweb/fs-utilTool/README.md

 An invalid version number will return `Invalid version number.` and an invalid release type will return `Invalid release type.`.

 ## Unit Testing
 Run `mocha` in the root directory to run the unit test.
+To test coverage run `istanbul cover _mocha`.